aerospike/aerospike-client-nodejs/docs/configuration.md

 - `addr` - The IP address or domain name of the host.
 - `port` - The listening port of the host.
 If not specified, the default is 3000.

+### `connTimeoutMs` attribute

+Intial host connection timeout in milliseconds.
+The timeout when opening a connection to the server host for the first time.
+Default is 1000 ms.

+### `tenderInterval` attribute

+Polling interval in milliseconds for cluster tender.
+Default is 1000 ms.

 ### `policies` attribute